AAnoosheh/ToDayGAN/README.md

 ## Training/Testing Details
 - Flags: see `options/train_options.py` for training-specific flags; see `options/test_options.py` for test-specific flags; and see `options/base_options.py` for all common flags.
 - Dataset format: The desired data directory (provided by `--dataroot`) should contain subfolders of the form `train*/` and `test*/`, and they are loaded in alphabetical order.
 (Note that a folder named train10 would be loaded before train2, and thus all checkpoints and results would be ordered accordingly.)
+Test directories should match alphabetical ordering of the training ones.
 - CPU/GPU (default `--gpu_ids 0`): set`--gpu_ids -1` to use CPU mode; set `--gpu_ids 0,1,2` for multi-GPU mode.
 - Visualization: during training, the current results and loss plots can be viewed using two methods.
 First, if you set `--display_id` > 0, the results and loss plot will appear on a local graphics web server launched by [visdom](https://github.com/facebookresearch/visdom).
 To do this, you should have `visdom` installed and a server running by the command `python -m visdom.server`.
 The default server URL is `http://localhost:8097`. `display_id` corresponds to the window ID that is displayed on the `visdom` server.
 The `visdom` display functionality is turned on by default.
 To avoid the extra overhead of communicating with `visdom` set `--display_id 0`.
 Secondly, the intermediate results are also saved to `./checkpoints/<experiment_name>/web/index.html`.
 To avoid this, set the `--no_html` flag.
 - Preprocessing: images can be resized and cropped in different ways using `--resize_or_crop` option.
 The default option `'resize_and_crop'` resizes the image such that the largest side becomes `opt.loadSize` and then does a random crop of size `(opt.fineSize, opt.fineSize)`.
 Other options are either just `resize` or `crop` on their own.